 Quick tip: We fully understand that this may sound like a lot of work and money, but people traveling with pets are more likely to be willing to pay large cleaning fees, so you can afford a good deep clean more frequently.

 Rugs in the right location can really bring a room together, as well as provide a soft surface for tired feet.
 If you do decide to include them in your rental, make sure you choose ones with bright colors and patterns, as they are much better at dissimulating any pet mishaps.
-This rule applies to covers and throws, too, which are a great way to protect your sofa and armchairs, as they act as barrier between an animal and the furniture (should you allow animals to be on the furniture, of course), and they can be removed and washed easily.
+This rule applies to covers and throws, too, which are a great way to protect your sofa and armchairs, as they act as a barrier between an animal and the furniture (should you allow animals to be on the furniture, of course), and they can be removed and washed easily.

 Making certain areas off-limits